simp/simp-doc/docs/glossary.rst

    Dynamic Host Configuration Protocol
       A network protocol that enables a server to automatically assign an IP address to a computer.

+   DoS
+   Denial of Service
+   Denial of Service Attack
+      An attempt to make a machine or network resource unavailable to its intended users, such as to temporarily or indefinitely interrupt or suspend services of a host connected to the Internet.

+      Source: `Wikipedia: Denial-of-service attack <https://en.wikipedia.org/wiki/Denial-of-service_attack>__

    EL
    Enterprise Linux